• Gluten-Free Recipes

 This gluten free blueberry coffee cake is amazing served soon after it's been baked, especially when it's still a bit warm.
 But it keeps well too and tastes just as good on the second or third day.

 You can serve blueberry coffee cake at brunch, as a mid-morning snack, or as a sweet breakfast along with a hot cup of coffee.
 To justify serving it for dessert, sift a little powdered sugar over the top before cutting slices, and/or top with whipped cream or vanilla ice cream.
+It's also lovely with a dollop of homemade lemon curd or honey lemon curd.

 Two pieces of gluten free blueberry coffee cake on plates with one turned on its side